JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.BridgeTooFar/Master/README.md

 **In `JsopX.VueCore`**:

 1. **Copy Files Using a Build Script**:
-    - Create a script to copy the shared resources from `JsopX.SharedResources` to the `assets` folder of the Vue project during the build process.
+    - Create a script to copy the shared resources from `JsopX.BridgeTooFar` to the `assets` folder of the Vue project during the build process.

     ```json

     "scripts": {
-        "postinstall": "npm run copy-shared-resources",
+        "postinstall": "npm run copy-bridge-too-far",
-        "copy-shared-resources": "cp -r ../JsopX.SharedResources/* ./public/full-assets/"
+        "copy-bridge-too-far": "cp -r ../JsopX.BridgeTooFar/* ./public/assets/"
     }
     ```